Is GEO Replacing SEO in 2026?

 New formats

 Agentic AI systems are the next phase of generative AI, with smart virtual assistants that can semi-autonomously handle tasks, processes, and user interaction.
+Google announced an agentic commerce open standard in January 2026, and McKinsey projects AI agents could mediate $3-5 trillion of global consumer commerce by 2030.

-SEO analysts will need to optimize for these systems — both through on-site content and by collaborating with development teams to build proprietary agents.
-And before someone suggests we need a new acronym like AEO (agentic engine optimization), let’s all agree to include agentic AI as part of search everywhere optimization.
+SEO analysts will need to optimize for these systems, both through on-site content and by collaborating with development teams to build proprietary agents.
+And before someone suggests we need a new acronym like AEO (agentic engine optimization), let's all agree to include agentic AI as part of search everywhere optimization.

 The Future of Search: GEO + SEO Working Together